 For seven years, Blume served as Assistant Professor of Percussion at Southeastern University (Lakeland, FL), where he founded the school’s first drumline, created a world music course, and established a percussion studio.
 During his time at SEU, Blume introduced numerous opportunities never previously available to students at the university.
 He is a sought-after adjudicator and clinician and has presented at the Percussive Arts Society International Convention, state PAS Day of Percussion events, and several universities and high schools around the country.

 As a composer, Blume seeks to compose imaginative music that authentically affects listeners and performers.
 His skillful writing for percussion won him the opportunity to be the 2020-2021 World Percussion Group Composer-in-Residence.
 His compositions for percussion are performed regularly across the country and abroad and are published by Tapspace Publications and drop6 media (via RowLoff).
 His work for TV broadcast has been aired nationwide on ESPN, CBS, Big Ten Network, and MTV.
 In 2020, Blume joined the team at Tapspace Publications as a production specialist.
 His role includes submission review, editing, engraving, audio production, and general management of the print music production process.

-Brian earned both Master and Bachelor of Music degrees in percussion performance from Indiana University’s Jacobs School of Music.
-He endorses Pearl/Adams instruments, Innovative Percussion sticks and mallets, Remo drumheads, and Grover Pro Percussion instruments, and he is a member of the Percussive Arts Society (member, Composition Committee), ASCAP, and NAfME.
-Brian lives in Lakeland with his wife and daughter.
+Blume earned both Master's and Bachelor of Music degrees in percussion performance from Indiana University’s Jacobs School of Music.
+He is an artist endorser for Pearl/Adams, Innovative Percussion, Remo, and Grover Pro Percussion, and he is a member of the Percussive Arts Society, ASCAP, and NAfME.
 For more, visit www.brianblumemusic.com.